 How Often Should You Clean Your Electric Kettle?

 The more often you use your kettle, the more frequently you should clean it.
-However, another consideration is your water’s mineral content.
+Dependent on your water’s mineral content, you may need to clean even more frequently.

 All water, filtered or not, contains natural minerals.
 When you boil water, some minerals collect in your kettle.
 If you live in an area with hard water, your water has a lot of minerals.
 The mineral deposits build in your kettle over time, eventually creating scaling or furring.

 In areas with hard water, you’ll likely see scaling more frequently.
-Regular cleaning every 1-3 months will help maintain your kettle clean.
+Regular cleaning every 1-3 months will help maintain the cleanliness of your kettle.

-You can avoid the chore a little longer if you live in an area with lower mineral content.
+You can avoid this chore a little longer if you live in an area with lower mineral content and also by pouring out all excess water once used, keeping it dry between uses.
 However, it’s best if you clean your kettle at least four times a year.

 If your electric kettle has a filter or cartridge, follow the instructions in your user guide for how often you should clean it.
 Generally, manufacturers recommend cleaning every other month.